black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Basic-JavaScript-by-Building-a-Role-Playing-Game/README.md

 # Step 79
 Inside the else statement, set text.innerText to equal "You do not have enough gold to buy health.".

+# Step 80
+Use const to create a weapons variable above your locations array.
+Assign it an empty array.